 If a resource is not free and openly licensed, it cannot be described as an OER.
 Here are some common resources that are not necessarily OER:

-Always check the license conditions are any material you want to use.
+Always check the license conditions of any material you want to use.
 Find out more in the Evaluating OER page of this guide.